-Users select a file view to change the layout of files and folders in Information Console.
-Views options are available in the My Documents page or in the user options described later in this document.
+A user selects a view to change the layout of files and folders in Information Console.
+View options appear in My Documents or in the user options described later in this document.

 The following views are available with Information Console: